Why "Sea of Insanity"?

 Is Herman based off Makoto Hyuga from Neon Genesis Evangelion?

 Nope.
-I honestly had never seen EVA (and still haven't, actually) before someone brought this up, so the physical resemblance was something of a shock.
-To be honest, I sort of based Herman's physical appearance off Weasel, from the Marvel comic Deadpool.
+I'd never seen EVA before someone brought this up, so the physical resemblance was something of a shock.
+To be honest, I sort of based Herman's physical appearance off Weasel from the Marvel comic Deadpool.
 You know, except wholesome and not a weapon's genius.

 So is Herman really Hermes or what?
 You're not fooling anyone.